14 min reading Thu May 05 2022

 - anonymous internet users accessing information stored inside your organization or exploiting vulnerabilities

-As companies grow, their exposure on the Internet becomes increasingly important.
-New websites, increased online activity, a new application, or a customer facing web front end are launched.
-Or a cloud based application could be onboarded and hosted on a different continent.
+As companies grow, their exposure to the Internet becomes increasingly important.
+New websites, increased online activity, a new application, or a customer-facing web front end are launched.
+Or a cloud-based application could be onboarded and hosted on a different continent.
 Marketing departments come up with commercial ideas to attract more traffic by starting online competitions or sponsorship deals.
-Before you know it, you no longer have a view on what is exposed to the Internet, let alone an idea of the risks of your digital footprint.
+Before you know it, you no longer have a view of what is exposed to the Internet, let alone an idea of the risks of your digital footprint.

 Over time, business growth increases your digital footprint.
 So this will consist of digital assets that you know of and digital assets that you don't know of.

-IT assets you don't know of could be source code repositories, cloud based file shares, older websites, or any other asset that for some reason have never been properly decommissioned.
+IT assets you don't know of could be source code repositories, cloud-based file shares, older websites, or any other asset that for some reason has never been properly decommissioned.

 Adding to the above, are assets out of your control such as cloud based infrastructure or applications provided by third parties, subsidiaries to your company.
 These are assets that impact your digital footprint and might pose a risk when compromised, yet are outside of your zone of control.
 The list above gives some examples of how the digital footprint grows.